William Hayter (diplomat): Career

 On 16 October 1930, Hayter was appointed a Third Secretary in the Diplomatic Service.
 His first year at the Foreign Office was spent in its League of Nations and Western Department.
 His next post was in Vienna, from October 1931, where he cultivated the city's high society.
 From April 1934 to January 1937 he was in Moscow, where Stalin was beginning his purges.
-He travelled widely in the Soviet Union, visiting the Ukraine and the Crimea.
+He travelled widely in the Soviet Union, visiting Ukraine and Crimea.
 He went on a trip to the Caucasus with the German ambassador, Count Schulenberg, later executed for taking part in the 20 July plot to kill Hitler.
 In October 1935, he was promoted Second Secretary.

-Moscow was followed by another year in the League of Nations department, and he made a visit to Spain during the Spanish civil war.
+Moscow was followed by another year in the League of Nations department, and he made a visit to Spain during the Spanish Civil War.
 In October 1938 Hayter was sent out to the British embassy in China, then accredited to the government of Chiang Kai-shek at war with Japan.
 In December 1940 he was glad to be posted to Washington as First Secretary.
 Before long, his colleagues in China were interned by the Japanese.
 He arrived just before the attack on Pearl Harbor and had the task of reporting it to London.
 He was soon working closely with the State Department and the American military.

 In May 1944, Hayter returned to the Foreign Office in London; he worked in several political departments, then in February 1948 was promoted an assistant under-secretary of state.
 He attended the Potsdam Conference as secretary to the British delegation and for three years chaired the Joint Intelligence Committee of the chiefs of staff.

 In December 1949 he went to Paris as British minister.
 He was generally sceptical about the prospect of Britain's joining the European Coal and Steel Community, but saw that European collaboration was in British interests.

 In October 1953, aged forty-six, and shortly after the death of Stalin, Hayter was appointed ambassador in Moscow, remaining a little over three years until February 1957; this period was later seen as the high point of his career.
 He took advantage of the new accessibility of the Soviet leadership and proposed to Anthony Eden that Nikolai Bulganin and Nikita Khrushchev should be invited to visit Britain.
 Eden agreed, the Soviet leaders accepted, and Hayter travelled with them.
 One blot on his time in Moscow was the (subsequent) exposure of the spy John Vassall, but an inquiry cleared Hayter of negligence.
 The last year of his mission in Moscow was dominated by the Hungarian Revolution of 1956 and the Soviet invasion which followed it, and by the Suez Crisis, when British and French intentions in Egypt were kept from Hayter and he felt that events hindered the chance of the Soviets withdrawing from Hungary.
 The Soviets threatened the British over Suez, raising the possibility that they might intervene with rockets, and Hayter made a strong reply.